soisik/tekton-demo/README.md

 and a PipelineRun, that would scan your code, build an image, deploy a copy locally and run integration tests, scanning the image, re-tag it if all went well then terminate the demo deployment.
 Hopefully.

+## Going Further

+The step running CI tests could submit its results to some SonarQube server (or equivalent), having such a deployment available.

+The step scanning image downloads its database for each job.
+One may want to deploy a Trivy server, caching that database locally and serving it to tekton scan-image jobs pod.

+We could include some additional tasks sample, building binaries and pushing them to some artifactory (eg: Nexus, jFrog Artifactory, ...).
+While give an example of building container images based on such assets (?)